Irish an arterial connection to our identity

 Derry Feis is celebrating its 100th Birthday this Easter.

-To mark this special occasion, Derry News has carried a series of articles titled: 'Mo Thuras go Feis Dhoire Cholmcille.
+To mark this special occasion, Derry News, a sister paper of Inish Times, has carried a series of articles titled: 'Mo Thuras go Feis Dhoire Cholmcille.

-Today, Derry man and grandson of Urris, Jim Sharkey, the first ever Ireland Ambassador to Russia, describes his personal journey to Derry Feis 2022.
+Today, Grandson of Urris, Jim Sharkey, the first ever Ireland Ambassador to Russia, describes his personal journey to Derry Feis 2022.

 Jim's maternal line comes from Urris.
 He said: "They were Boyle's and Doherty's.
 You know the Derry saying, 'My granny was Doherty,' well both my grannies were Doherty.
 I have been going to Urris since I was born.
 My mother, Mary-Anne (née Boyle) like many Clonmany people left to work in Derry in the shirt factories."